HERNIATED DISC TREATMENT GETS YOU BACK INTO LIFE FASTER

 What are the symptoms of a herniated disc?

-When using improper body mechanics, you may experience a “pop” noise in your back or neck.
-A few hours to a day later, you start experiencing numbness, tingling, or shooting pain from the neck into the arm, or from the lower back into the legs.
+- A “pop” noise in your back or neck.
+A few hours to a day later, you start experiencing numbness, tingling or shooting pain from your neck into your arm, or from your lower back into your legs

 Who is likely to get a herniated disc?

-The common patient is between the ages of 25 and 55.
-As we age, disc herniation becomes less likely.
+The common age for a herniated disc is between the ages of 25 and 55.
+As you age, disc herniation becomes less likely.
 Finally, some good news about aging!

-Disc herniation happens twice as often in males, and 95% of the time a disc herniation will happen in the lower back.
+Disc herniation happens twice as often in males.
+95% of the time a disc herniation will happen in your lower back.

 What exactly is a herniated disc?

-Initially the body recognizes the disc tissue as an invasive tissue.
-The immune system attacks the disc.
+Initially, your body recognizes the disc tissue as an invasive tissue.
+Your immune system attacks the disc.
 This causes a massive inflammatory response to the foreign tissue, causing pain in the area where the herniation has taken place.

-After a few days or a couple weeks, symptoms in the hands and legs will begin to present.
+After a few days or a few weeks, symptoms in your hands and legs will begin to present.
 It feels like shooting pain.
 This is from inflammation and pressure from the disc affecting the nerve.

 How do you diagnose a herniated disc?

-Following a through history, an examination is performed.
-I will perform orthopedic tests designed to detect disc herniation.
-If a disc herniation is suspected, an MRI will be ordered.
-This is to confirm the presence of actual disc tissue that has left its normal position in the spine.
-X-rays will not show the necessary detail of soft tissue injuries like disc herniations.
+Following a through history, we'll perform an examination.
+We may perform orthopedic tests designed to detect disc herniation.
+If a disc herniation is suspected, we'll recommend an MRI.
+An MRI can confirm the presence of actual disc tissue that has left its normal position in your spine.

-What happens if I don’t get treatment for a herniated disc?
+What happens if I don’t get treatment for my herniated disc?

-If treated properly, the body’s inflammatory response to the disc tissue will be reabsorbed by the body.
-Spontaneous disc resorption has been documented to happen in a high number of cases.
+If treated properly, your body’s inflammatory response to the disc tissue will be reabsorbed by your body.
+Spontaneous disc resorption has been documented in a high number of cases.
 It’s important to maintain high levels of function and decrease pain levels.
 From there, the body will work its magic on the disc.

 What’s the treatment for a herniated disc?

-Dr. Goldi and I have found that regular adjustments every week help to keep her pain and symptoms at bay.
+I have found that regular adjustments every week help to keep my pain and symptoms at bay.

 Many studies have been published regarding disc herniation and chiropractic intervention.

 Adjustment and exercise have been shown countless times to be safe.
-We believe these are the most effective drug-free methods to managing the pain while the body heals itself.
+We believe these are the most effective drug-free methods to managing the pain while your body heals itself.

 How do you prevent a herniated disc?

 A disc herniation usually happens when someone is lifting something.
-Flexing and rotating the spine while bending, lifting, or twisting can cause the herniation.
+Flexing and rotating your spine while bending, lifting or twisting can cause the herniation.
 Common examples include reaching into the back seat while sitting in your car, or lifting/pulling while bent over gardening.

 Proper lifting mechanics are a big preventative factor.